 'Other competitions' includes the Copa de la Liga and Supercopa de Espana.
 Pre-season friendly and exhibition matches are not included.

-Since Barca made Pep Guardiola their coach in the summer of 2008, though, the tide has been turning.
+After Barca made Pep Guardiola their coach in the summer of 2008, the tide started to turn in their favour somewhat.

-In La Liga, Barca have won 13 of the Clasicos played since Guardiola's appointment, drawing four and losing four.
-They also won the 2010-11 Champions League semi-final, which was the first time the clubs have met in that competition since 2002.
+In La Liga, Barca won 13 of the Clasicos played after Guardiola's appointment, drawing four and losing six.
+They also won the 2010-11 Champions League semi-final, which was the first time the clubs met in that competition since 2002.

 Barca's recent period of dominance has seen them overtake their rivals in terms of their respective trophy cabinets, though Madrid remain well ahead in La Liga.